jfischer/micropython-iot-hackathon/docs/intro.rst

 MicroPython [#]_ is an implementation of Python 3 that can on on small devices without a traditional operating system.
 It requires just 256k of code space and 16k of RAM.
-One of the microcontrollers supported is the ESP8266 [#]_, a low cost mirocontroller with a 32-bit CPU, a built-in WiFi radio, and a number of input/output ports useful for interfacing with the physical world.
+One of the microcontrollers supported is the ESP8266 [#]_, a low cost microcontroller with a 32-bit CPU, a built-in WiFi radio, and a number of input/output ports useful for interfacing with the physical world.
 Since the ESP8266 can run off a small lithium ion battery, it makes a great remote sensing and control platform.
 Complete development boards using the ESP8266 run anywhere